dsavenk0/ServerStatsBot/README.md

 * Commands
     * `/stats` - gives summed statistics about memory \ disk \ processes (will improve)
+    * `/disk` - information about all connected units
+    * `/ip` - shows your external IP address
+    * `/lan` - scans all devices connected to the local network
+    * `/temperatura'` - shows information on the temperature of the CPU
     * `/shell` - goes into the mode of executing shell commands & sends you the output
     * `/memgraph` - plots a graph of memory usage for a past period and sends you a picture of the graph
+    * `/speedtest` - broadband speed analysis tool
     * `/setmem` - set memory threshold (%) to monitor and notify if memory usage goes above it
     * `/setpoll` - set polling interval in seconds (higher than 10)
+    * `/memgraph` - draws a graph of the memory usage of a past period and sends it an image of the graph
 * Monitors memory usage and if it reaches above the set threshold = sends you warning message